 To create a dog-friendly egg hunt, you can use plastic eggs to store dog treats or morsels of chicken or fish.
 Scatter the eggs around the garden (avoid pristine flower beds and ornamental displays) and watch your trusty steed tear around, getting firmly into the Easter spirit.
 If you’re feeling really generous, you can always extend the invite to any canine friends in the local area.

-Treat your dog to a slap-up lamb dinner with our tempting 20% Easter discount
+Treat your dog to a slap-up lamb dinner

 Easter is traditionally a time when we indulge in spring fayre and get together with friends and family for languid lunches and hearty roast dinners.
 If you’re looking forward to tucking into a lamb dinner this Easter, you don’t have to feel guilty when you’re eating alongside your pet pooch.